-Financial liabilities at amortised cost including trade and other payables, amount due to an associate and bank borrowing are subsequently measured at amortised cost, using the effective interest method.
+Financial liabilities at amortised cost including trade and other payables are subsequently measured at amortised cost, using the effective interest method.
 The related interest expense is recognised in profit or loss.

 Gains or losses are recognised in profit or loss when the liabilities are derecognised as well as through the amortisation process.